intel/hexl/README.md

 The `example` folder has an example of using Intel HEXL in a third-party project.

 ## Debugging
 For optimal performance, Intel HEXL does not perform input validation.
 In many cases the time required for the validation would be longer than the execution of the function itself.
-To debug Intel HEXL, configure and build Intel HEXL with `-DHEXL_DEBUG=ON` (see [Compile-time options](#compile-time-options)).
-This will generate a debug version of the library, e.g. `libhexl_debug.a`, that can be used to debug the execution.
+To debug Intel HEXL, configure and build Intel HEXL with `-DCMAKE_BUILD_TYPE=Debug` (see [Compile-time options](#compile-time-options)).
+This will generate a debug version of the library, e.g. `libhexl.a`, that can be used to debug the execution.

-**Note**, enabling `HEXL_DEBUG=ON` will result in a significant runtime overhead.
+**Note**, enabling `CMAKE_BUILD_TYPE=Debug` will result in a significant runtime overhead.
 ## Threading
 Intel HEXL is single-threaded and thread-safe.